feaselkl/DotNetMachineLearning/PITCHME.md

 Most of the time, we perform **supervised** learning, which has two key terms:  **features** and **labels**.

 **Features** are the columns you have available for prediction.
 These can come from multiple sources and be the end product of a lot of ETL.
-Example features can include number of yards rushing or passing, number of defensive turnovers, numbers of points scored, etc.
+Example features can include number of yards rushing or passing, number of defensive turnovers, etc.

 The **label** is the column you want to predict, and you have historical data.
 For example, our label is whether the Bills won the game or not.